yuxia1999/Contextual-adaptation-provides-a-unified-explanation-for-multidimensional-prosociality/README.md

 - `networkModification.jl` - Generates group partitions for given networks
 - `demo.jl` - An example

+**Note**: Input network nodes must be labeled consecutively starting from `0` when using this code for calculations.

 ## Visualization Resources
 - `Figure2/` - Data and code for Figure 2
 - `Figure3/` - Data and code for Figure 3